PrateekChand28/shortest_path_finder_in_uw/README.md

 A shortest path finder for different locations in UW-Madison Campus.
-Uses Java HTTP Server hosted in a GCP VM.
+Learned about Java based HTTP servers and hosting using Virtual Machines.